dasbus-project/dasbus/docs/pydbus.rst

 - Support for asynchronous DBus calls: DBus methods can be called asynchronously.

+- Support for Unix file descriptors: It is possible to send or receive Unix file descriptors.

 - Mapping DBus errors to exceptions: Use Python exceptions to propagate and handle DBus errors.
   Define your own rules for mapping errors to exceptions and back.
 See the :class:`ErrorMapper <dasbus.error.ErrorMapper>` class